jupyterhub/jupyterhub/docs/source/reference/server-api.md

 **Required scope: `servers`**

 Similar to when starting a server, issuing the DELETE request above might not stop the server immediately.
 Instead, the DELETE request has two possible response codes:

 204 Deleted
 : This status code means the delete completed and the server is fully stopped.
 It will now be absent from the user `servers` model.

 202 Accepted
-: This code means your request was accepted, but is not yet completely processed.
+: This code means your request was accepted but is not yet completely processed.
 The server has `pending: 'stop'` at this point.

 There is no progress API for checking when a server actually stops.
-Thus, the only available alternative is to poll the server and wait for it to disappear from the user `servers` model.
+The only way to wait for a server to stop is to poll it and wait for the server to disappear from the user `servers` model.

-This Python code snippet can be used to check if a server stops:
+This Python code snippet can be used to stop a server and the wait for the process to complete:

 ```{literalinclude} ../../../examples/server-api/start-stop-server.py
 :language: python